-By utilizing professional interpreters, both staff and independent, all of our interpreters, are able to provide for all of your interpreting needs.
-Able Hands strives for excellence in all that we do and we believe you will notice the difference.
+By utilizing professional interpreters, both staff and independent contractors, we strive to provide for all of your interpreting needs.
+Able Hands aims for excellence in all that we do and we believe you will notice the difference.
 All interpreters must meet our high standards in honoring confidentiality and cultural awareness.
-They must also follow the procedures set forth by state Certification and License systems: If you are interested in working for Able Hands give us a call 816-838-HAND (4263).
+All interpreters must also follow the procedures set forth by the Missouri Certification and License systems: If you are interested in working for Able Hands give us a call 816-838-HAND (4263).
 We want to put the Ability in YOUR Hands!

 Using an interpreter is not meant to be difficult or overwhelming!